USA Banner

 Energy Analysis and Sustainability

-The U.S. DOT Volpe Center’s Energy Analysis and Sustainability Division focuses on the intersection between energy and transportation.
+The U.S. DOT Volpe Center’s Energy Analysis and Sustainability Division focuses on the intersection between energy and transportation in alignment with U.S. DOT priorities.

-Our team works with transportation leaders to investigate and support the expansion of transportation energy sources, reduce transportation energy use, and improve transportation energy assurance with the goal of advancing toward a more resilient and sustainable transportation system.
+Our team works with transportation leaders to support innovative research, demonstration, and deployment of all transportation energy sources, reduce transportation energy cost and use, and improve transportation energy assurance with the goal of advancing toward a more safe, resilient and efficient transportation system.

-We provide innovative, impactful, energy-related transportation analyses, support, and solutions for sponsors such as FAA and FHWA, other federal agencies including the Department of Energy (DOE) and Department of Defense (DOD), and state, city, and private sector entities such as New York City and the Santos Family Foundation.
+We provide impactful transportation analyses and solutions for sponsors such as FAA, MARAD, and FHWA, other federal agencies including the Department of Energy (DOE) and Department of Defense (DOD), and state, city, and private sector entities such as New York City and the Santos Family Foundation.

 Our Capabilities